logicsec-zz/materis/README.md

 Materis is a task & productivity management application ideal for fast growing startups and small companies.

-Materis is engineered based on the concepts of [OKR](https://en.wikipedia.org/wiki/OKR) - Objectives and Key Results, invented and made popular by John Doerr.
-OKRs and OKR tools are used today by many companies, including Google, LinkedIn and Twitter

 ## You can use Materis for
 - Managing and Tracking OKRs
 - Creating, assigning and tracking tasks